medusa-project/medusa_storage/test/README.md

 ## Minio usage

+Update: I've had to add scality s3-server (via Docker) and rclone to the mix for testing.
+The former is because it supports versioned buckets, unlike minio.
+The latter is because I was having some problems making buckets on s3-server using the AWS SDK.
+I will give more details later.
+I think I'll be able to remove minio entirely and just use this setup, though.

 The tests assume there is a working minio installation running on the local host.
 The general idea is that there is a fixture bucket committed to source control.